Is the RefresherLift℠ Right For You?

 After 3 months and up to one year, your body will be in Phase 3 of healing: Late Healing.
 Scars and internal repairs mature and soften up scars, redness fades away, facial expressions are totally natural and numbness has virtually disappeared.

 Home rest is recommended for the first day or two after surgery.
 By day three, though you will still be experiencing some bruising and discomfort, the healing process will be well underway, and you’ll likely be ready to get out and about.
-The following photos show the recovery process of a patient who had a Refresher Lift, and her healing process.

 The Healing Process

 Below are some quotes from our patients about the healing process:

 - Day 3 after surgery: I have lots of swelling and my features are distorted, but the discomfort is very modest.

 - Day 4 after surgery: The swelling has increased, and I’m a little anxious – or, as my husband put it, “snappy.”

 - Day 5 after surgery: Yes!
 The swelling is subsiding and my features are returning to normal.
 Today feels like my turnaround day.
 No more pain.

 - Day 6 after surgery: A little improvement since yesterday.
 Less swelling.
 I can look in the mirror and visualize the final result.